 If you are these people who are always paying their bills late for controllable reasons, then you should know that there are dire consequences.
 Aside from being charged late payment fees, paying your bills late will negatively affect your credit score, and you might miss out on certain privileges from your creditor.

 To avoid all these, learn to prioritize each payment and make sure you set aside money for these bills each month.
 You should also know how to effectively manage your finances by focusing on the things that you need.
 Even, think of an effective way that you can pay your bills on time to avoid late payments in the future.
 There are several effective ways, such as auto-debit payment facilities or use online bill payments.
-You can even plan to ask a friend or partner to make the actual bill payment for you if you do not have enough time.
+You can even ask a friend or partner to make the actual bill payment for you if you do not have enough time.

 7. Taking Payday Loans

 Despite all your best efforts, every month, you seem to be running out of cash weeks before your next payday.
 And the next thing you know, you’re making deals with a payday lender already.
 This means you are spending everything you earn then going for the fast, instant loans.
 These are bad habits that make you not to save money.
 Usually, payday loans charge high-interest rates and should be repaid as soon as your next income or payday.
 Not paying such debt can get you into great difficulty.
-The lender can blacklist you, and your chances of accessing such services in the future will be slimmer.
+The lender can blacklist you, and your chances of taking loans in the future will be slimmer.

 8. Taking More Debt to Pay Off Another Debt